lugolabs/circles/README.md

 To help with this, a few CSS classes have been exposed:

 * `circles-wrp` 			- the element containing the graph
+* `circles-text-wrp` 	- the element wrapping the text and number
 * `circles-text` 			- the element containing the text
+* `circles-number` 		- the element containing the number

 ### Compatibility